joshforisha/noise-deno/fractal/README.md

 ### spherical

-Accepts a `Noise3D` and an optional `FractalOptions`; returns a `Noise2D` for fractal noise on a sphere's surface with two dimensional coordinates.
+Accepts a `Noise3D`, a `circumference: number`, and an optional `FractalOptions`; returns a `Noise2D` for fractal noise on a sphere's surface with two dimensional coordinates.